|Monthly Rainfall Summary|

 Rainfall summaries are prepared by the Climate Section of the National Meteorological Service of Belize.
 The meteorological service maintains a network of over 25 rainfall stations that are situated across the country mainly in agriculture area.
 Rainfall is read at 9:00am each morning and this represents the rainfall for the previous 24hours.

-Climatologically, October is the second month with the highest frequency for tropical cyclone.
-The month is also characterizes by moist and unstable airflow, that normally resulted from the nearness or the passages of cold fronts.
+Climatologically, December is normally characterizes by a moist and unstable northerly airflow, that normally resulted from the nearness or the passages of cold fronts.

-Table 1: Shows the monthly rainfall for June –July-August – September-October 2013 along with the Normal for October.
+Table 1: Shows the monthly rainfall for August-September-October-November-December 2013 along with the Normal for December.

 Note: Stations in red indicates Average for less than 30yrs.